juagargi/scion/doc/ColibriDesign.rst

-from the source of the reservation AS *A*, and any other on-path ASes, to be able to leak the MACs to other entities in different ASes, that could then generate traffic that appears like generated from the original AS *A*, and thus AS *A* being wrongly blamed for consuming more than their granted bandwidth, which would surely have it blacklisted in the transit ASes.
+from the source of the reservation AS *A*, and any other on-path ASes, to be able to leak the MACs to other entities in different ASes, that could then generate traffic that appears like generated from the original AS *A*, and thus have AS *A* been wrongly blamed for consuming more than their granted bandwidth, which would surely have it blacklisted in the transit ASes.
 To do this we will use a per-packet MAC computation approach.
 This is done by computing a different type of MAC: